yuanjia01/yuanjia01.github.io/_posts/2022-10-31-legendre-transform.md

 * You might be told that $$p$$ is the derivative of $$f$$, but again, why?

-* What even is the independent variable in this formula?
+* What is the independent variable in this formula?

-* And if the formulas weren't frustrating enough, what is the intuition behind the Legendre transform anyway?
+* What is the intuition behind the Legendre transform anyway?

 My goal with this post is to share a clear exposition of what the Legendre transform is, as well as why it is the right way to describe the deep